 Semi-Annual Progress Reports are due in April and October.
 Programs that operate on a calendar year cycle will submit a final report in January as well.
-All programmatic reports will be submitted in our online platform, Smartsheet.
+All programmatic reports are available on the Serve Washington Program Dashboard.

 New programs and/or new staff should review the Semi-Annual Progress Report template understand what the requirements of the report are and begin to implement necessary data tracking procedures well before the report is due.